kirill-gerasimenko/fsharp-wpf-mvc-series_wiki/Data-Binding.-Growing-Micro-DSL.md

-Creating data bindings out of F# assignment statement quotation as introduced in [Binding] chapter still stands.
+Creating data bindings out of F# assignment statement quotation as introduced in [[Data Binding]] chapter still stands.
 It just needs to be extended to handle various real-world scenarios.

   `Binding.FromExpression <@ ... @>` is a nice facade method to our data binding micro DSL.
 It has support for batch statements.
 Mapping from single assignment  statement to a single binding happens in `Expr.ToBindingExpr` extension method.
 In this post we'll mostly focus on internals of this method.